jkister/i2s3/README.md

     --bucket                upload objects to this s3 bucket

-### *NOTE: /not/ using --delete can incurr a large cost in cpu.  queue is most
-efficient when a file is copied for s3 upload and no longer needed locally.
+NOTE: /not/ using --delete incurrs cost in cpu (and some ram).
+This is because each local file must be tracked to make sure we don't keep uploading non-changed files amazon during our queue check/reprocess.  resources are fine when i tested at 10,000 files.